-Please note that inquiries related to admissions to the Queen’s MD Program should be directed to email@example.com email address.
-Sending multiple emails to various individuals at the university will not speed up the response time in any way and will only cause further delays.
+Please note that all inquiries related to MD/PhD and Md/Master's Program admissions are to be directed to firstname.lastname@example.org .
+Sending multiple emails to various individuals at Queen’s University regarding admissions inquiries to our program will not speed up the response time in any way and will only cause further delays.
 Please also respect our response timelines indicated in our automatic replies.
 The Admissions Team tries to respond to your inquiries within those timelines.

 Applicants or their family members, delegates and friends are not to contact the Dean, School of Medicine, Associate Dean, MD Program, or Associate Dean, Graduate & Postdoctoral Education directly or indirectly in any form/method/manner regarding the application process or their application.
 To do so, will be considered a breach of professionalism and any such contact or overtures will be noted and may jeopardize the individual’s application.

-Please note that we do not respond to 3rd party inquiries that are sent on behalf of an applicant.
+Please note that we do not respond to third party inquiries that are sent on behalf of an applicant.

 The MD Program at Queen’s University’s School of Medicine is fully accredited by the Committee on Accreditation of Canadian Medical Schools (CACMS) and the Liaison Committee on Medical Education (LCME) - the bodies that accredit MD programs in Canada and the United States.
 As such, the Admissions Office adheres strictly with the following CACMS standard: